Pomerac, Otaheite Apple or Jamaican Apple: Benefits, Recipes and More!

 What is pomerac

-Pomerac is a tropical fruit that is pear-shaped, red to dark red in color when ripe, and contains a single large seed surrounded by white flesh that has a softer, spongier texture than an apple.
+Pomerac is a pear-shaped tropical fruit that is red to dark red in color when ripe, and contains a single large seed surrounded by white flesh that has a softer, spongier texture than an apple.

-It has a floral, sweet taste.
+It has a delightful, floral, sweet taste.

-Pomerac may have come to the Caribbean during colonial time, much like many other fruit plants in T&T.
+The plant is indigenous to the Malaysian region and was likely introduced to the Caribbean during colonial time, much like many other fruit plants in T&T.

 The tree requires two things – tropical conditions and a lot of space to grow.
 It is sensitive and needs the tropical heat and rain otherwise it will not survive.
 The plant also gets really tall – we’re talking about 60 feet or more.